DevExpress/devextreme-documentation/concepts/05 Widgets/Toolbar/15 Customize Item Appearance.md

 ---

 If you use jQuery, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup.
-To apply this markup to items on the toolbar and commands on the overflow menu, use the [itemTemplate](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/#itemTemplate') and [menuItemTemplate](/api-reference/10%20UI%20Widgets/dxToolbar/1%20Configuration/menuItemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/#menuItemTemplate') callback functions, respectively.
+To apply this markup to toolbar items and commands in the overflow menu, use the [itemTemplate](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/#itemTemplate') and [menuItemTemplate](/api-reference/10%20UI%20Widgets/dxToolbar/1%20Configuration/menuItemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/#menuItemTemplate') callback functions, respectively.

 ---